component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

-In this exercise we’ll create reusable form components.
-We’ll create a button, an input field and a custom select.
+In this exercise we’ll create reusable primitive components.
+We’ll create a button, an input field, a custom select, a text component and a heading component.
 We’ll learn how to work with styled-components, how to do prop-based styling and how to access design tokens (values we’ve defined in the `theme.js` file in the previous exercise).

 ## 3.1.
 Introducing styled-components